csteele5/DXC-xcde-python-mapping/README.md

 ## IDE

 This repository is a complete virtual environment set up to run within PyCharm for development.
-All commits to GitHub are performed through PyCharm vs terminal.
+Initial creation of repository on GitHub was created through PyCharm, however the repo updates occur from terminal.

 ## Prerequisites to run native